ManageIQ/manageiq-pods/README.md

 * `NFS_HOST` - **No Default** - Hostname or IP address of the NFS
   server

-_**Note**_ Repeat this process for `templates/miq-pv-db-example.yaml`
-as well if you are running your PostgreSQL database podified.
-The name of the database pv template is `manageiq-db-pv`.

 #### Method 1 - Create Template, Process and Create Later

 This method first creates the template object in OpenShift and then